IRNAS/irnas-usersettings-lib/README.md

 ## Iterators

-You can iterate trough existing settings using iterator functions.
-Call `user_settings_iter_start()` to set up iteration, then call `user_settings_iter_next(key, &id)` repeatedly to iterate trough all settings.
+You can iterate through existing settings using iterator functions.
+Call `user_settings_iter_start()` to set up iteration, then call `user_settings_iter_next(key, &id)` repeatedly to iterate through all settings.
 When function returns `false` you have reached the end.

-You can also iterate only trough recently set settings, i.e. with set flag `has_changed_recently`.
+You can also iterate only through recently set settings, i.e. with set flag `has_changed_recently`.
-Call `user_settings_iter_start()`, then call `user_settings_iter_next_changed(key, &id)` repeatedly to iterate trough all settings.
+Call `user_settings_iter_start()`, then call `user_settings_iter_next_changed(key, &id)` repeatedly to iterate through all settings.
 When function returns `false` you have reached the end.

 ## JSON support